PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 are unchanged.
 The focused gate passes `326 passed in 17.98s`, the branch- changed broad gate passes `1619 passed in 29.96s`, and targeted static validation passes.

+The quantized-Reshape cleanup is now characterized as one transactional pass with a fixed `folded_dequant_reshape_quantize_chains` result, one direct lowerer call, and one nested quantized-suffix selection.
+The selected observation-only direct target is `_layout_pass_set_1_quantized_reshape_stats`; exact arguments, the dequant- TransposeConv/quantized-activation boundary, nested layout/diagnostics routing, and absence of a consumer are frozen.
+The focused gate passes `314 passed, 1 xfailed in 18.59s`; the branch-changed broad gate passes `1620 passed, 1 xfailed in 29.58s`.